-- Illinois law imposes limitations on the use of polygraph or lie detector tests.
+- Illinois law protects employee privacy rights, and imposes limitations on the use of polygraph or lie detector tests.
 See Privacy Concerns in Investigations; Polygraph or Lie Detector Tests.

 - Employers should not discipline employees for absences due to protected leave.
 See Specific Discipline Situations; Attendance.

 - Employees can be liable if they disclose confidential business information to a competitor.
 See Specific Discipline Situations.

 - Illinois law protects employee rights to certain inventions.
 See Employee Inventions.

 - Illinois laws contain protections for whistleblowers.
 See The Process of Discipline; Treatment of Employees Who Have Engaged in Protected Activities.

 - Illinois has unique leave of absence laws.
 See The Process of Discipline; Treatment of Employees Who Have Engaged in Protected Activities.

 - The Illinois concealed weapons law may affect an employer's enforcement of its workplace policy banning guns from the workplace.
 See Discipline Regarding Guns in the Workplace.

 - Defamation claims are sometimes raised by disciplined or terminated employees.
 See Defamation Avoidance.